apache/doris/docs/en/admin-manual/config/be-config.md

 * Type: string

-* Description: data root path, separate by ';'.you can specify the storage medium of each root path, HDD or SSD. you can add capacity limit at the end of each root path, seperate by ','
+* Description: data root path, separate by ';'.you can specify the storage medium of each root path, HDD or SSD. you can add capacity limit at the end of each root path, separate by ','

     eg.1: `storage_root_path=/home/disk1/doris.HDD,50;/home/disk2/doris.SSD,1;/home/disk2/doris`